cal-cs184-student/hw-webpages-rk/hw2/index.md

 <img src="teapot.png" width="400px" style="display: block; margin: 0 auto;"/>

 In this project, we explored several geometric modeling techniques using the half-edge data structure.
 We used the de Casteljau algorithm to build Bezier curves and surfaces, manipulated triangle meshes represented by the half-edge data structure, and implemented loop subdivision through splitting and flipping edges.
+Some of the images are bit small, but you can open them up in a new tab to see them more clearly!

 ## Section I: Bezier Curves and Surfaces

 ### Part 1: Bezier curves with 1D de Casteljau subdivision

 The goal was to create Bezier curves in 1D using the de Casteljau algorithm.
 Using the control points, we used the fraction `t` to linearly interpolate the points.
 Thus, the `n` input points will become `n-1` output points to produce one level of subdivision in the algorithm.
 We keep recursively running this algorithm by sampling regular intervals of `t` until we only have 1 point left as our base case.
-We can find some point $p'_i$ by doing $p'_i = (1-t)p_i + p_{i+1}$.
+We can find some point $$p'_i$$ by doing $$p'_i = (1-t)p_i + p_{i+1}$$.

 We used the following code to create our own Bezier curve with 6 control points and visualize the algorithm.
 ```